maxflex/algorithms/readme.md

 ### Algorithms & data structures
 Implementation of various algorithms & data structures in Ruby & Python.

-Also some practive tasks in `/practice` from https://practice.geeksforgeeks.org
+Also some practice tasks from https://practice.geeksforgeeks.org in `/practice`

 > By Max Kolyadin